YaoGroup/DIFFICE_jax/README.md

 ## Introduction
 `DIFFICE_jax` is a Python package that solves the depth-integrated Stokes equation for `ice shelves`, and can be adopted for `ice sheets` by modifying the partial differential equations (PDE) in the neural network loss function.
 It uses PDEs to interpolate descretized remote-sensing data into meshless and differentible functions, and infer ice shelves' viscosity structure via `PDE-constrained optimization` and `automatic differentiation` (AD).
 The algorithm is based on physics-informed neural networks (`PINNs`) [@Raissi2019] and implemented in JAX [@jax2018github].
 The `DIFFICE_jax` package involves several advanced features in addition to vanilla PINNs algorithms, including collocation points resampling, non-dimensionalization of the data adnd equations, extended PINN, viscosity exponential scaling function, which are essential for accurate inversion.
 The package is designed to be user-friendly and accessible for beginners.
 The Github respository also provides tutorial examples for users at different levels to help master the method.

-Please direct questions about this code and documentation to Yongji Wang (yongjiw@stanford.edu) and Ching-Yao Lai (cyaolai@stanford.edu).

  <br />

 ## Installation